 SUMMARY

-• Peripheral edema is a known clinical consequence of pulmonary arterial hypertension (PAH) and worsening PAH and is also a known effect of endothelin receptor antagonists (ERAs).1
+• Peripheral edema is a known clinical consequence of pulmonary arterial hypertension (PAH) and worsening PAH, and it is also a known effect of endothelin receptor antagonists (ERAs).1

-• Peripheral edema was reported as an adverse event (AE) in the MUSIC study in idiopathic pulmonary fibrosis, the DUAL-1 and DUAL-2 studies in systemic sclerosis (SSc), the MERIT-1 study in inoperable chronic thromboembolic pulmonary hypertension (CTEPH), the MELODY-1 study in combined pre- and post-capillary pulmonary hypertension (CpcPH), the MAESTRO study in Eisenmenger syndrome, the PORTICO study in portopulmonary hypertension, the A DUE study, and in the OPUS/OrPHeUS registry in patients with PAH newly initiating OPSUMIT.2-15
+• Peripheral edema was reported as an adverse event (AE) in the MERIT-1 study in inoperable chronic thromboembolic pulmonary hypertension (CTEPH), the MAESTRO study in Eisenmenger syndrome, PORTICO study in portopulmonary hypertension, the MELODY-1 study in combined pre- and post-capillary pulmonary hypertension (CpcPH), the DUAL-1 and DUAL-2 studies in systemic sclerosis (SSc), and the MUSIC study in idiopathic pulmonary fibrosis.2-7

-• Peripheral edema was reported as an AE of special interest (n/N=3/467) in a real-world study that evaluated the safety and effectiveness of OPSUMIT in patients with PAH.16
+• Peripheral edema was reported as an AE in the OPUS/OrPHeUS registry consisting of patients with PAH newly initiating OPSUMIT and as an AE of special interest (n/N=3/467) in a real-world study that evaluated the safety and effectiveness of OPSUMIT in patients with PAH.8,9

-• Additional citations pertaining to this topic are included in the REFERENCES section for your review.17-21
+• Additional citations pertaining to this topic are included in the REFERENCES section for your review.10-20

 • Because clinical trials are conducted under widely varying conditions, adverse reaction rates observed in clinical trials of a drug cannot be directly compared to rates in the clinical trials of another drug and may not reflect the rates observed in clinical practice.